Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Introduction

+As noted, much of the analysis requires the regression function $f$ to have, at most, linear growth.
+Alternatively, an {\it a priori} assumption is sometimes made that the entire sequence generated by \eqref{e:rm_naive} stays in a bounded set.
+Both assumptions are limiting, though, in practice, one may find that the algorithms converge.

-One way of ensuring convergence is to introduce trust regions that the sequence $\set{x_n}$ is permitted to explore, along with a ``truncation'' which constrains the sequence to said trust regions.
-The truncations distort \eqref{e:rm_naive} into
+One way of overcoming these assumptions, while still ensuring convergence, is to introduce trust regions that the sequence $\{X_n\}$ is permitted to explore, along with a ``truncation'' which enforces the constraint.
+Such truncations distort \eqref{e:rm_naive} into